kamalbuilds/makmurTani/frontend/public/whitepaper.md

 ---

 *© 2024 MakmurTani.
-All Rights Reserved.*
+All Rights Reserved.* a